 What To Experience - The Napa Valley Wine Train

 Our first night was spent visiting the Napa Valley Wine Train.
-This old historic train is made up of cars from the 1915 era and were the height of luxury at the time.
-You travel aboard the wine train taking in the breathtaking scenery and enjoy a meal in an historic train.
+This old historic train is made up of cars from the 1915 era and was the height of luxury at the time.
+You travel aboard the wine train taking in the breathtaking scenery and enjoy a meal in a historic train.

-The food was very good on the Wine Train, highlights included a roast beef tenderloin for main course which was melt in the mouth and a gorgeous chocolate dessert which was simply divine.
-Unfortunately my photos were not good enough to share but please take my word for it!
+The food was very good on the Wine Train, highlights included a roast beef tenderloin for the main course which was melt in the mouth and a gorgeous chocolate dessert which was simply divine.
+Unfortunately, my photos were not good enough to share but please take my word for it!

 The service on the Wine Train was excellent and the star of the trip was the beautiful countryside and the lovely historic train.
 Here is a short video giving you a feel of the Wine Train.